 An intensive study of the first five books of the Bible.
 Attention is given to the historical and literary contexts, the message, and the interpretation of these books.
 Spring, even years.

-Three semester hours
+Prerequisite: Admission to the graduate program.
 BIBLE 5391.
 BIBLICAL INTERPRETATION.